astralarya/to/README.md

 to
 ==

-to - A simple script for bookmarking directory locations in POSIX with tab completion
+to - A simple script for bookmarking directory locations in POSIX-like systems with tab completion

 Installation